mattnorris/whispernote/_includes/README.md

 ## Output Details

 The new note consists of two parts.
 The first part is the highlight itself, along with a link to **open it directly on your Kindle app** and read it in context.
-If you have [Rework](http://www.amazon.com/Rework-Jason-Fried/dp/0307463745) on Kindle, click right now to try it out!
+If you have [Rework](http://www.amazon.com/Rework-Jason-Fried/dp/0307463745) on Kindle, **click the "Read more..." link below to try it out!**

 > I have never let my schooling interfere with my education.
 >